 When an organization is focused on stewardship, its leaders are always asking themselves if money is being used wisely.
 They evaluate their purchases, routine expenses, and staff salaries to make sure they’re fair and reasonable.

-Many of these Board problems can be averted by training.
-A half-day of basic Board education with a knowledgeable trainer can head off many potentially disastrous issues and give individual Board members a level of confidence and understanding.
+Many of these Board problems can be avoided with some simple training.
+A half-day of basic Board education with a knowledgeable trainer can head off many potentially disastrous issues and give individual Board members a level of confidence and understanding of their job.

 All Boards need adequate procedures for recruiting Board members with adequate skills and experience and providing them with a good orientation to the Board and organization.
 By setting people up for success from the beginning, nonprofits will avoid untold problems down the road.